 Go slow and remember to move the tarps!

-While we sat scrubbing on the floor for an extended period of time we learned that even though it may have taken us a few extra minutes, it would have saved us many minutes if we had slowed down and used the tarps to protect the floors.
+it would have saved us many minutes if we had slowed down and used the tarps to

 Hmmm….